2022 UST Growling Tigers basketball team: Summary

 The Tigers' 57–67 second-round loss to the NU Bulldogs enabled their opponents to enter the Final Four for the first time since the 2015 season.
 UST, in contrast was eliminated from the playoffs for the second straight year after suffering their tenth straight defeat.
-This marked the first time for the team to incur a double-digit losing streak since 2017, when they began the season with 13 staight losses that brought their streak to 17, adding to their 4 consecutive defeats from the preceding 2016 season.
+This marked the first time for the team to incur a double-digit losing streak since 2017, when they began the season with 13 straight losses that brought their streak to 17, adding to their 4 consecutive defeats from the preceding 2016 season.

 UST had the game in control in the first half, leading by as high as 11 points on a 42.4 field goal percentage.
 Nic Cabañero had already scored 13 of his team-high 20 points in only two quarters of play, but the Bulldogs sprang on them at the start of the second half with eight unanswered points.
 The Bulldogs' John Lloyd Clemente and Kean Baclaan scored back-to-back three-point shots to wrest the Tigers' lead at 38–37.
 The Tigers went scoreless for five minutes as they were outscored by their opponents in the third quarter, 8–15.

 They rallied back in the final period to retake the lead by two at 54–52, but the Bulldogs made a run of their own, outscoring the Tigers, 15–3.